timwarnock/CSVReports/README.md

 >>>
 </pre>

-Optionally, you can specify a table name and a datbase connection<br />
+Optionally, you can specify a table name and a database connection<br />
 -- by default, the table name is extracted from the csv file and a per-instance in-memory sqlite3 connection will be used.
    In practice you'd only care about these parameters if you want